slolobdill44/Hamcamp/docs/production-readme.md

-# Quality Meat
+# Quality Cuts

 [Live App]

-Quality Meat is a full-stack web application that was inspired by the desire to bring a Facebook music-sharing group to a wider audience.
+Quality Cuts is a full-stack web application that was inspired by the desire to bring a Facebook music-sharing group to a wider audience.

 This app takes most of its inspiration from [Bandcamp]https://bandcamp.com/.